 My Advice: Use – don’t abuse – caffeine

 I love not only the flavor of coffee but also the effect of caffeine.
 However, it’s still a compound I treat with the utmost respect.
 I know that the line between “too much caffeine” and “not enough caffeine” is very slim.
 So usually I’ll start my day with a couple of cups and maybe drink one during the afternoon.
+I tend to not drink coffee later in the afternoon.
+Usually, I never have a cup after 5 PM.

-However, I very rarely drink coffee after 5 PM.
 For me, that’s the perfect cutoff time that gives me peaceful sleep.
 I give my body a caffeine time-out, and when I get a cup again the next morning, it works like magic again.

 Don’t get into a vicious cycle of sleeping too little and fixing the problem with cheap coffee.